aaronmauro/aaronmauro.github.io/index.md

 ## Hi, my name is Aaron!
 <div style="margin-top:3%;margin-bottom:3%;">
   I'm Assistant Professor of Digital Media at <a href="https://brocku.ca/">Brock University</a> in the <a href="https://brocku.ca/humanities/digital-humanities/">Centre for Digital Humanities</a>.
 I teach on topics relating to digital culture, natural language processing, and app development.
-I've published articles on U.S. literature and culture have appeared in Modern Fiction Studies, Mosaic, and Symploke among others.
-I have also published on issues relating to digital humanities in both Digital Studies and Digital Humanities Quarterly.
-My forethcoming book is called <i>Cybersecurity and the Humanities</i> (Emerald Press, 2020).
-Send me an email or a dm!
+I've published articles on U.S. literature and culture, which have appeared in <i>Modern Fiction Studies</i>, <i>Mosaic</i>, and <i>Symploke</i> among others.
+I have also published on issues relating to digital humanities in both <i>Digital Studies</i> and <i>Digital Humanities Quarterly</i>.
+My forthcoming book is called <i>Cybersecurity and the Humanities</i> (Emerald Press, 2020).
 </div>

 #### Dr. Aaron Mauro